Lime and lemon add refreshing zest to almost any drink which cleanse and enhance immune properties of your already healthy glass of juice.

 Tip: Juice a glass of either lime or lemon juice and make ice cubes out of it.
 When you have a drink, pop a few lime/lemon cubes into your drink for a refreshing taste while enjoying its immense health benefits.

-Limes and lemons can be stored in the fridge for up to two weeks.
+Limes and lemons can be stored for up to one month with this trick.
 Although they can actually keep longer, it will soon lose its flavor after too long.

 When buying lemons, look at the stem end of the lemon.
 There should be about four or five little lines radiating out of the stem.
 The greater the number of these lines, the higher the mineral content of the lemon.